AbdallaXO/Inheritance/README.md

-Certainly!
-Below is an example of how you can document your code using GitHub-flavored Markdown.
-This documentation will explain the purpose of the program, describe each function, and provide an overview of the code structure.

----

 # Family Tree Simulation (Blood Type Inheritance)

 This C program simulates the inheritance of blood type alleles over three generations.
 It uses a recursive approach to generate a family tree, where each person has two parents, and each parent has a random blood type allele (`A`, `B`, or `O`).
 The child inherits one allele from each parent.